-Re-sculpting Policy and Management Systems
+Resculpting Policy and Management Systems

 The changes described above won't happen automatically.
 Digital learning will have to improve significantly (see the sidebar "Not There Yet").
-In addition, policies and management systems must change in order to make these new arrangements viable.
-Here, we briefly explore a set of systems that are particularly relevant to the teacher role: training and professional development; certification; class size; evaluation and supervision; compensation and related finance systems; employment arrangements; and unionization.
+In addition, policies and management systems must change in order to make these new arrangements viable.33 Here, we briefly explore policies that are particularly relevant to the teacher role: those related to training and professional development, certification, class size, evaluation and supervision, compensation and related finance systems, employment arrangements, and unionization.